 This nutrient-dense dog food is great for your sensitive dog.
 It contains natural, wholesome ingredients to keep your pet healthy and active.

 The Wellness Core recipe has reduced fat and sodium content.
 It features premium proteins including turkey, chicken, and salmon oil to support lean muscle development.
-Additionally, this recipe contains fruits, vegetables, and whole grains fortified with antioxidants, glucosamine, probiotics, and omega fatty acids.
+This recipe contains fruits, vegetables, and whole grains fortified with antioxidants, glucosamine, probiotics, and omega fatty acids.
 It is also gluten-free, which makes it perfect for dogs with digestive issues.

 4. The Honest Kitchen Grain-Free Turkey Recipe